sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 There's also a special image called `scratch`, this is actually no image at all.
 It's often used with Go based programs to make a _very_ small image.

-Try not to reinvent the wheel, do take a look for [existing offical images](https://hub.docker.com/explore/) so you only need to add your configuration.
+Try not to reinvent the wheel, do take a look for [existing official images](https://hub.docker.com/explore/) so you only need to add your configuration.

 ### `RUN`